 STREET WISE.
-Since Mayor Garcetti took office, the Bureau of Street Services has paved a historic 2,400 lane miles each year, totaling over 10,800 total lane miles, the largest amount in City history.
-That’s equivalent to the distance from Little Tokyo in Los Angeles to Tokyo, Japan — and back.
-Thanks to Measure M and SB1, we have launched a Complete Streets program to improve our city streets, which will break ground in June 2018.
+Since Mayor Garcetti took office, the Bureau of Street Services has paved a historic 2,400 lane miles each year, totaling over 14,300 total lane miles, the largest amount in City history.
+That’s equivalent to the distance of more than halfway around the world.
+Thanks to Measure M and SB1, we have launched a Complete Streets program to improve our city streets, which broke ground in June 2018.

 FLIGHT TOUCH.
 We are investing $14 billion in LAX to modernize each terminal, bring rail to the airport, and ease congestion, all while creating more than 40,000 construction-related jobs since 2007.
 Stay up-to-date with all the improvements at LAX here.